1-877-929-7245

 Includes

-Your journey through Paris, Normandy, and the Loire Valley concludes after breakfast today.
-Transfer to the airport at your leisure for your return flight home, or speak to a Rail Specialist about extending your stay to explore more of Paris and its surrounding regions independently.
+Your tour of Paris, Normandy, and the Loire Valley concludes after breakfast this morning.
+You are free to transfer to the airport at leisure for your return flight home.
+Alternatively, speak to a Rail Specialist about extending your stay to explore more of Paris and its surrounding regions independently.

 Includes